-- More than 30 miles away: I don’t want to have to worry about you getting pissed off and frustrated about your long commute when the excitement of the new job wears off.
+More than 30 miles away: I don’t want to have to worry about you getting pissed off and frustrated about your long commute when the excitement of the new job wears off.

-- I don’t want to worry about you coming in late because of traffic.
-I don’t want to have to worry about you fighting weather if there is snow on the ground.
+> - I don’t want to worry about you coming in late because of traffic.
+I don’t want to have to worry about you fighting the weather if there is snow on the ground.

-- As ugly as this sounds, there are zip codes that some companies / hiring managers will think twice about hiring from because of assumed income / socioeconomic stereotypes.
+> - As ugly as this sounds, there are zip codes that some companies / hiring managers will think twice about hiring from because of assumed income / socioeconomic stereotypes.
 Yes, HR can profile just like any other group.

-- Out of state address: If I see an out of city or out of state address on a resume, this is a yellow flag.
+> - Out of state address: If I see an out of the city or out of the state address on a resume, this is a yellow flag.
 I am immediately thinking about relocation costs, (a family of 4 with a house can run $40K-$50K).

-- Do you understand the weather here (it rains a lot in Seattle, it’s really cold in Chicago, etc.).
+> - Do you understand the weather here (it rains a lot in Seattle, it’s really cold in Chicago, etc.).

-- Will your spouse make the adjustment when they do not have a job or friends in the new city?
+> - Will your spouse make the adjustment when they do not have a job or friends in the new city?
 (An unhappy spouse can effect your work at the new company.)

-Instead of getting a hiring manager all worked up and excited most recruiters would rather find a path with less hassle to their personal success.
+> Instead of getting a hiring manager all worked up and excited most recruiters would rather find a path with less hassle to their personal success.